atanisoft/ESP32CommandStation/config-loconet.md

 layout: default
 ---

-# Configuring the LocoNet module
+# LocoNet Module
 If you have an existing LocoNet bus the ESP32 Command Station can interact with these devices.
-Currently only the following OP Codes are implemented:
+Currently the ESP32 Command Station supports only a subset of the LocoNet protocol, this may be extended further in the future.

 ## LocoNet Configuration